luttje/gmod-minigolf/docs/MAPPING_GUIDE.md

   3. Now press [`Ctrl + T` to tie it to an entity](https://developer.valvesoftware.com/wiki/Hammer_Tools_Menu#Tie_to_Entity_.3CCtrl.2BT.3E)

   4. Choose `minigolf_trigger_oob` as the entity type by typing it into the class name (or selecting it if you are using the `minigolf.fgd`).

+### `minigolf_config`
+A point entity that dictates how the addon should behave.
+It can set default information for all holes.
+There should be only one of this entity on a map.

+#### Available Properties:
+  * `defaultMaxRetriesAfterCompleting`: How many times a player can retry any hole after completing it.
+The maxRetriesAfterCompleting property on a hole overrides this. -1 for infinite, 0 for no retries until all holes have been finished (default: 0)

+  * `defaultMaxRetriesAfterTimeLimit`: How many times a player can retry any hole after reaching the time limit.
+The maxRetriesAfterTimeLimit property on a hole overrides this. -1 for infinite, 0 for no retries until all holes have been finished (default: 0)

+  * `defaultMaxRetriesAfterMaxStrokes`: How many times a player can retry any hole after reaching the maximum amount of strokes.
+The maxRetriesAfterMaxStrokes property on a hole overrides this. -1 for infinite, 0 for no retries until all holes have been finished (default: 0)

 ## Additional properties